SolaceProducts/pubsubplus-kubernetes-quickstart/README.md

 *  docker version 17.03+.
 *  kubectl

-1. Clone this git repo
+1. Clone this git repo, checkout to this branch
 2. Change to the project root
 ```sh
 cd pubsubplus-kubernetes-operator/